-Here are some simple things you can do to keep your kids reading over the long summer school holidays.
+Here are some simple things you can do to encourage your kids to read during the long summer school holidays.

 Especially the long summer school break that can be seemingly endless.

-But the reality is, that to continue to improve their reading, kids need to be reading on a daily basis.
+But the reality is that kids need to be reading on a daily basis to continue to improve their reading.

 Why do kids need to read regularly?

 In short, reading is the key to everything.

 Reading can have a major impact on how a child does academically.